CVanchieri/CS-ProblemSolvingFrameWork/C-and-Cpp-Debugging-in-VS-Code.md

 1. We need to install an additional package for Cygwin.
 Open cmd.exe as an administrator (not the Cygwin terminal).
 2. Navigate to the directory where you saved the installer.
-3. Run the following command: `setup-x86_64.exe -q -P chere`
+3. Run the following command: `setup-x86_64.exe -q -P chere`.
-    a.
-If this step is not performed, the bash terminal will crash on open in VS Code.
+    *  If this step is not performed, the bash terminal will crash on open in VS Code.
 4. Press `Ctrl + Shift + P` and type in `Open User Settings`.
 Click on the result.
 This will open a file called `User Settings`
 5. Add the following lines to your settings.
 Note that items in this object are comma separated.

-    a. `"terminal.integrated.shell.windows": "C:\\cygwin64\\bin\\bash.exe"`
+>                 "terminal.integrated.shell.windows": "C:\\cygwin64\\bin\\bash.exe",
-    b. `"terminal.integrated.shellArgs.windows": ["/bin/xhere","/bin/bash"]`
+>                 "terminal.integrated.shellArgs.windows": ["/bin/xhere","/bin/bash"]

 6. Verify that there are no errors indicated by squiggles, then save and close the file.

 These steps are necessary for each new project you work on: